imdrasil/jennifer.cr/docs/view.md

 ## Materialized

-> Materialized view is partially supported only by postgre adapter.
-MySQL doesn't provide support of materiazed view at all.
+> Materialized view is partially supported only by Postgres adapter.
+MySQL doesn't provide support of materialized view at all.
 This could be simulated only by using common table.

 Common migration for adding materialized view looks like this: